ISAITB/docs-itb-ta/source/communityDashboard/index.rst

   :align: center

 If you are creating a legal notice from scratch (i.e. you have clicked the **Create legal notice** button), this form will be empty.
-Alternatively, if the legal notice is being created as a copy of an existing one (either the test bed's default legal notice or another one defined for the community), the form will be prefilled.
+Alternatively, if the legal notice is being created as a copy of an existing one (either the Test Bed's default legal notice or another one defined for the community), the form will be prefilled.
 The information you are expected to complete for the legal notice is:

 * Its **name** (required), used in the list of legal notices and when selecting one for an organisation.
-* Its **description** (optional), presented to test bed and community administrators.
+* Its **description** (optional), presented to Test Bed and community administrators.
 * Whether or not it should be the **default** legal notice for the community (default is "false").
 * The legal notice **content**, provided through a rich text editor, allowing you to add styled text, lists, images and links.

 Above the rich text editor you have a **Copy resource reference** control that allows you to search in-place the :ref:`community's resources<community__manage_resources>`, such as images to include or files to add download links for.
-Next to this you have the **Copy system-wide resource reference** control which allows you to make a similar search on :ref:`system resources <systemAdmin__resources>` defined for the entire test bed.
+Next to this you have the **Copy system-wide resource reference** control which allows you to make a similar search on :ref:`system resources <systemAdmin__resources>` defined for the entire Test Bed.
 Once you find the resource you're looking for you can click it to copy its reference to the clipboard.
 You can then use this reference as e.g. the source of an image file or the target of a link.

 While editing the content of the legal notice you can use the **Preview** button to preview how it will look like before